hiddify/hiddify-next/README.md

 </div>

 ## Installation and tutorials
-**Please find related information on our wiki page by clicking on image below.**
+**Please find tutorial information on our wiki page by clicking on image below.**

 <div align="center">